 Native American Tradition Of A Vision Quest – How To Enter The Spiritual World

-Ellen Lloyd - AncientPages. com - Native Americans believe that we were put on Earth for a special reason, but we often do not know why and without this knowledge we feel lost and confused.
-That’s why Native Americans practice a vision quest that is meant to open the door to the spiritual world and help us find our path in life.
+Ellen Lloyd - AncientPages. com - Native Americans believe that we were put on Earth for a special reason, but we often do not know why, and without this knowledge, we feel lost and confused.
+That’s why Native Americans practice a vision quest meant to open the door to the spiritual world and help us find our path in life.

-A vision quest is an attempt to achieve a vision of a future guardian spirit often through the process of fasting, isolation, and meditation.
-This process is strongly associated with the Native American Indian belief in animism, which is founded upon a belief that all of creation has a soul or spirit – including animals and plants.
+A vision quest attempts to achieve a vision of a future guardian spirit, often through fasting, isolation, and meditation.
+This process is strongly associated with the Native American Indian belief in animism, founded upon the belief that all creation has a soul or spirit, including animals and plants.

 How Native Americans’ Perform A Vision Quest